 - Status changed from Needs More Information to Accepted

 puppet —parseonly —debug —trace manifests/munin.pp 06:19:33 < duritong> err: Could not parse for environment development: Unknown function

 mysql_password at /home/mh/immerda/git/puppet/modules/mysql/manifests/munin.pp:9

-#3 Updated by Peter Meier almost 6 years ago
+#3 Updated by Peter Meier over 6 years ago

 a way to reproduce it: